 and our international partners are all waiting."

-A majority of member states, which have been debating the
+A majority of member states is said to support the

 NOT SO QUICK

-The Commission proposal, named backloading, was meant to be
+The Commission's backloading plan was meant to be a quick

-But it has exposed deep divisions, with interest groups
+But it exposed deep divisions, with interest groups

 intensively lobbying members of the European Parliament.

-Some analysts have also warned that failure to agree on EU
+Hedegaard and many analysts have said failure to agree on EU

-steps could spur fragmentation in environmental policy as member
+steps would fragment environmental policy as EU member states

 The power sector and other energy companies, such as Royal

-Dutch Shell, keen to promote natural gas rather than
+Dutch Shell, keen to promote natural gas, have strongly

 Together with more than 40 firms, representing more than 875